iza-institute-of-labor-economics/gettsim/CODE_OF_CONDUCT.rst

 - *Focusing on what is best for the community*.
 We're respectful of the processes set forth in the community, and we work within them.
 - *Acknowledging time and effort*.
-We're respectful of the volunteer efforts that permeate the gettsim community.
+We're respectful of the volunteer efforts that permeate the GETTSIM community.
 We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
 - *Being respectful of differing viewpoints and experiences*.
 We're receptive to